Frequently Asked Questions

 What should I do if I feel threatened, harassed, bullied, stalked, or if I am attacked?

 If you are injured or in danger, call 911 or College Police immediately.
-Once you are in a safe place, you can contact either the NOVACares or the SAS office for confidential support.
 College Police can assist you if an assault has taken place.
 If you wish to report an incident of sexual misconduct, the Title IX Office can assist you with filing a report.

 How does NOVA respond to bias-related incidents?